minvws/nl-kat-coordination/docs/source/technical_design/containers.md

 docker compose --env-file .env-prod -f docker-compose.release-example.yml exec rocky python3 manage.py setup_dev_account
 ```

+## IPv6 support
+In order to perform scans against IPv6 addresses you need to manually enabled IPv6 support in Dockerized setups.
+See the [Docker documentation](https://docs.docker.com/config/daemon/ipv6/) on how to do this.

 ## Container commands

 We have two container images that are used to run multiple containers.
 What the container runs is be specified by overriding the CMD of the container.